caam37830-sci-comp/caam37830-sci-comp.github.io/syllabus.md

 You are encouraged to collaborate with others in the class and use the internet to help with solving problems.

-When working with others, you can discuss problems and solutions, but **do not copy code**.
+When working with others, you can discuss problems and solutions, but **do not copy each others work directly**.
 Note anyone you who contributed to your solution in a comment in your code.
 Same goes for any written answers (write your own, acknowledge others).

 If you find helpful information online (e.g. on stackoverflow), put a note about what you used as well as the url in a comment in your code.
 There are only so many ways to call a function, and it is perfectly acceptable to copy and paste a line or two of code (with a comment).